 3. Predictive Insights Help Shippers Find Capacity in Cooling Markets

 Predictive analytics grow “smarter” with time.
-This is due to the ability of aging data to generate more views into historic and real-time trends based on the sum of information.
-Moreover, the increased use of artificial intelligence (AI) and machine learning throughout the supply chain tech stack helps shippers identify possible options for improvement, such as expanding the carrier network and leveraging digital freight matching tools.
-Regardless, the ability to understand market trends is also critical to know where to look for available capacity too.
-After all, some markets may experience cooling trends while others ramp up in conjunction with the release of the latest technology trends and data-driven systems.
+This is because aging data can generate more views into historic and real-time trends based on the sum of information.
+Moreover, the increased use of artificial intelligence (AI) and machine learning throughout the supply chain tech stack helps shippers identify possible options for improvement.
+Examples include expanding the carrier network and leveraging digital freight matching tools.

 4. Applying Shipping Analytics at the Dock

-Having the most accurate estimate on ETAs can benefit dock management by allowing shippers to pull the data needed to avoid late arrivals and departures if possible.
-Along with this, dynamic rerouting services can help accommodate schedule changes and avoid missed deliveries and pickups.
+Having the most accurate estimate on ETAs can benefit dock management.
+It allows shippers to pull the data needed to avoid late arrivals and departures if possible.
+Along with this, dynamic routing services help accommodate schedule changes and avoid missed deliveries and pickups.
 It all occurs while making the most of each individual leg of transportation.